Believe it or not, the secret to financial success isn’t about how much money you make.

 Creating a new budget for every month seems hard, but you did most of the work already when you created your first budget.
 Your necessary expenses won’t change, but you may want to change how you allocate money to discretionary expenses.

 If there’s a wedding coming up in April, for instance, you may want to put more money in your gas and entertainment budgets.
-If you’re planning for February, you may want to put more money in your restaurant budget, as well as your entertainment budget for a gift.
+If you’re planning for a birthday in February, you may want to put more money in your restaurant budget, as well as your entertainment budget for a gift.

 When you create a budget for every month, you’re avoiding the trap of budgeting for a “normal month.”
 Even better, you’re making sure you can spend money on these events without having to worry about which budget categories you’re taking that money out of.

 Once you’ve made your budget, stuck to it and know how to adjust it for future expenses, you’ll start reaping some immediate benefits.
 You won’t have to worry about what you’re spending, since now you know where each dollar goes.
 You’ll also know that you’re not spending more than you’re bringing in.

 If you haven’t looked at your savings yet, now is definitely the time.
 Saving money can increase your financial security, lets you take advantage of opportunities when they arise and can help you achieve your financial goals, among several other benefits.

 At the very least, you should have $500 in your savings account, but if you want to be truly ready for an emergency you should have between three to six months’ salary set aside.
 Once you have that much saved up, you can start using your savings to plan for larger financial goals, such as a new car, a house or your retirement fund.

 If you’ve never thought about your financial goals before, think about what your life goals are and how you could achieve them.
 You might be thinking about buying a nice house, a sports car, or a pontoon boat.
 You might also think about the future, such as your retirement fund, your children’s college tuition, or even a significant event, like a fancy wedding or going on a European tour.